UPDATE 1-Amid hydropower boom, Laos streams ahead on latest Mekong dam

 Laos' unprecedented dam-building boom has seen around 50 dams built in the last 15 years, with at least 50 more under construction and a further 288 planned for its hundreds of rivers and streams.
 If all the projects are built, they would bring the landlocked country's hydropower capacity to 27,000 MW, from just 700 MW in 2005, according to data compiled by the Stimson Center in Washington.

 "Your participation is not just a hoop we have to jump through.
-It is not a rubber stamp of the process," said An Pich Hatda, CEO of the Mekong River Commission (MRC).
+It is not a rubber stamp of the process," said An Pich Hatda, CEO of the Mekong River Commission (MRC) Secretariat.
 Others are not so sure.

 "It's like they half-heartedly listen to our concerns," said Pittipat Puangpan, a 56-year-old Thai farmer who attended another consultation last month in Thailand.
 Chief among those concerns is the effectiveness of the sediment gates and complicated sets of locks called fish elevators or lifts at Xayaburi, which the Luang Prabang project uses as a model.